A step by step Arch Linux installation guide

 Unity installation is tricky - see the Arch Linux Wiki.

 I would like to point out that I have not tested all these desktops.
-Some users reported that Plasma 5, for example, doesn’t start with lightDM.
-So, you need to use SDDM with Plasma 5.
-For the full list of Login Managers look at Arch Linux Wiki.
+In particular, some Login Managers may not work with a given desktop.
+For the full list of Login Managers look at Arch Linux Wiki and try the one you like.

 To test whether your graphical environment works, run: